-Sonia Angell, M.D., M.P.H. is a 2004 graduate of the Robert Wood Johnson Clinical Scholars Program.
-Before medical school, Angell was a Peace Corps volunteer in Nepal and a community organizer in the U.S. “I was interested in supporting the healing process for both individuals and communities at large,” she explains.
+Angell chose a career in medicine after serving as a Peace Corps volunteer in Nepal and as a community organizer in low-income communities in the U.S. “I was interested in supporting the healing process for both individuals and communities at large,” she explains.
 “That’s why I became a doctor.”
-Following medical training and residency, Angell realized the second half of her goal – healing communities – required a specific skill set she lacked.
-The program offered the promise of imparting a wide range of skills while being flexible enough to accommodate the unique aspirations of each scholar.
-It delivered!
+Following medical training and residency, Angell realized that tackling the second component of her goal – healing communities – required a specific skill set she lacked, and sought out the training opportunities offered through the CSP.

-Angell evaluated each site offering the program before choosing Michigan.
+Angell evaluated each CSP site before choosing Michigan.
 “It’s a university with a diversity of strengths, including an impressive School of Public Health renowned for its research in social epidemiology.
 I knew I could acquire the breadth of research tools I needed in one setting.
 My mentors came from a wide range of backgrounds, and everyone made the time to help me gain the skills I needed for the direction I wanted to head.”

 “Sound scientific evidence is the most important component in any policy recommendation.
 Again and again in my work, I have seen that the best way to counteract partisan politics is to bring forward policies built on a firm foundation of evidence.”